hrbrmstr/fileio/README.md

 # fileio

-Post Files, Text or R Data to ‘file.io’
+Ephemeral File, Text or R Data Sharing with ‘file.io’

 ## Description

-Post Files, Text or R Data to ‘file.io’.
+The ‘file.io’ \<file.io\> service enables ephemeral, convenient and anonymous file sharing.
+Methods are provided to upload existing files, R data objects or text messages to this service.

 ## What’s Inside The Tin

 The following functions are implemented:

-  - `fi_data`: Post an R object to file.io
+  - `fi_post_file`: Post a file to file.io
-  - `fi_post`: Post a file to file.io
+  - `fi_post_rdata`: Post an R object to file.io
-  - `fi_text`: Post text to file.io
+  - `fi_post_text`: Post text to file.io

 ## Installation